simonegasperoni/sugiyama-drawings/README.md

 Several alternative algorithms and heuristics are nowadays available for each step.

-##Goal
+## Goal
-I'm going to explore the various alternatives (heuristics) for the removal of the direct cycles of a directed graph, th goal is reducing the number of edges that have been inverted.
+I'm going to explore the various alternatives (heuristics) for the removal of the direct cycles of a directed graph, the goal is reducing the number of edges that have been inverted.

 I would compare the following heuristics (see resources):